My Long, Strange Journey

 paid for the flight.

-after my G-LOC incident (photo by Larry Salganek)
+in the L-39 after my GLOC incident (photo by Larry Salganek)

 "I'm not a daredevil